 All high school seniors applying to UVA's engineering school are automatically considered for the Rodman Program.
 There is no supplemental application or interview process to become a Rodman as a rising first year.
-The top 5% of the incoming class are offered a spot within the Rodman program.
 The evaluation process is holistic and focuses on passion and potential for leadership within the field of engineering as well as academic excellence.

 The Rodman Scholars Program is an enriching academic and extracurricular experience.
 It is designed to help the scholars achieve their potential to become the engineering leaders of tomorrow.
 This experience is shaped largely by both the community of scholars and the academic opportunities that are available to Rodmans.
 See below for more information about the resources available to Rodman Scholars.

 For a little background about the program, try the history page.
-To learn about current Rodmans and what they are doing, visit the Rodman Council page or the Current Scholars page.
-Feel free to email any Scholars or our director, Professor Dana Elzey, to ask questions about what Rodmans are involved in or general questions about the people in our program.
+To learn about current Rodmans and what they are doing, visit the publications page.
+Feel free to email any Scholars or our director, Professor Dana Elzey, to ask questions about what Rodmans are involved in or general questions about students in our program.

-The goal of our program is to enhance the experience of a select group of undergraduate engineers here at U.Va through priority registration, special courses, seminars, and opportunities, and fun social events that create lasting bonds with fellow scholars.
-Read through our FAQ page for details about these benefits, and visit our Rodman Council and news page to get an idea of what we are working on as a program.
+The goal of our program is to enhance the experience of a select group of undergraduate engineers here at UVA through priority registration, special courses, seminars, and opportunities, and fun social events that create lasting bonds with fellow scholars.
+Read through our FAQ page for details about these benefits.

-We encourage you to explore our website, and do not hesitate to use the contact information provided for selected members of the Rodman Council or faculty advisors.
+We encourage you to reach out to members of the Rodman Council or faculty advisors.

 The most significant part of being a Rodman Scholar is the first-year experience.
 Rodmans live together with Echols scholars in honors dorms, and take several classes together as part of a specialized Rodman curriculum.
 During their first year, each class of Rodmans develops a great community that endures throughout their time at UVA.